efierr/Fibonacci-Sequence/README.md

 ## Use Cases
 There are many uses for the fibonacci sequence.

-In art and design, many architects use the fibonacci sequence to incorporate the golden ratio in building designs such as windows, doors, and even buildings.
+In art and design, many architects use the fibonacci sequence to incorporate the golden ratio in building designs such as windows, doors, and even buildings to calculate perfect rectangles.

 in computer science, the fibonacci numbers are used in algorithms such as dynamic programming and recursive algorithms.

-Since the fibonacci sequence is closely associated with the golden ratio
+Since the fibonacci sequence is closely associated with the golden ratio, it shows a connection to the aesthetics of nature. it is shown in the spiral of shells, and arrangement of leaves and the growth pattern in plants.
+All these follow the proportionate beauty of the golden ratio.